 …before you go...

-If you make this goat cheese pasta, be sure to share your reviews in the comments below!
-Or pin the recipe by clicking on on the image above and save it for later.
+If you make this Crispy Roasted Potatoes recipe, be sure to share your reviews in the comments below!
+Or pin the recipe by clicking on one of the images above and save it for later.

 Crispy Oven Roasted Potatoes

 - 4 Idaho russet potatoes, washed, dried and halved lengthwise